 - Only products specified within these guidelines are eligible for rebates.
 Please check with Arctic Energy Alliance for an exact listing of products that qualify.

-- Individual residents can receive up to two rebates on the same type of product, per household, per AEA fiscal year (April 1 to March 31), with the exception of LED lighting, ECM pumps and automated vehicle plug-in controllers (see below).
+- Individual residents can receive up to two rebates on the same type of product, per household, per AEA fiscal year (April 1 to March 31), with the exception of LED lighting, programmable thermostats, ECM pumps and automated vehicle plug-in controllers (see below).
 For example, your household can apply for rebates on up to two washers per year.

-- Businesses, non-profit organizations, and Indigenous and community governments can receive up to five rebates on the same type of product per AEA fiscal year (April 1 to March 31), with the exception of LED lighting, ECM pumps and automated vehicle plug-in controllers (see below).
+- Businesses, non-profit organizations, and Indigenous and community governments can receive up to five rebates on the same type of product per AEA fiscal year (April 1 to March 31), with the exception of LED lighting, programmable thermostats, ECM pumps and automated vehicle plug-in controllers (see below).
 For example, you can apply for rebates on up to five washers per year.

 - With approval of the AEA’s Executive Director, businesses, non-profit organizations, and Indigenous and community governments can receive more than five rebates per AEA fiscal year on clothes washers, ventless dryers and all-in-one washers/ventless dryers.
 Exceptions will be granted on a case-by-case basis.
 Such rebates will be limited to a maximum of $50,000 per AEA fiscal year.
 The value of the rebates you receive for these appliances will count toward the maximum annual rebate amount you can receive under the applicable building improvement rebate program.